 Texas limits the amount of spousal support a court can order.
 An award can not be more than $5,000 per month or more than 20% of the spouse’s average monthly gross income (whichever is less).

-Consult with a Reputable Lawyer at Our Firm
+Consult with a Reputable Lawyers at Our Firm

 If you are considering divorce, you are most likely concerned about how child support and spousal support work in your home state.
 At Hembree Bell Law Firm, PLLC, we are proud to support our clients through these life transitions and are happy to guide you through the divorce process.
 Whether you are hoping to be awarded spousal support or feel that spousal support is not fair for your unique situation, contact our office for assistance.